sucv/HoloLive2dChatbot/README.md

 #### Hologram<a name="hologram"></a>
 [Return to Table of Content](#table-of-content)

-Suppose you have the hologram pyramid, there are several ways to display it depending on your case.
+Suppose you already have the hologram pyramid, there are several ways to display it depending on your case.

-1. You have a PC and an iPad: install a mirror app in your PC, and then mirror your screen to an iPad.
-(There are numerous mirror apps available online, such as this [awesome one](https://github.com/H-M-H/Weylus).
-See [this issue](https://github.com/H-M-H/Weylus/issues/140) if you use Win11.)
-The downside is that iPad supports 4:3 ratio whereas normal monitor is usually in 16:9.
-Therefore we have to adjust the PC resolution to 4:3 to mirror it properly.
+1. You have a PC and an iPad (or any other mobile device): install a mirror app in your PC, and then mirror your screen to an iPad.
+	+ Pros
+		+ iPad is lightweight and you probably have one.
+		+ No annoying wires.
+	+ Cons
+		+ iPad has 4:3 aspect ratio whereas a normal PC monitor is usually in 16:9.
+You have to change the latter to 4:3 when mirroring.
+		+ Currently you will have to manually set the wallpaper of your PC to solid black, and also hide the taskbar/dock to make a pseudo-fullscreen effect.
+Because once the PC resolution changed to 4:3, the Qt fullscreen function won't fill the screen with black, instead it will be transparent.
+I will find a workaround for this.
 2. You have a PC and a flat LED screen: simply connect the screen to your PC.
-The good thing is that the LED screen can mostly support 16:9 ratio.
+	+ Pros
+		+ If the LED screen support 16:9 aspect ratio, then you don't need to adjust your PC display and set the pseudo-fullscreen.
+	+ Cons
+		+ The LED screen may not as light and thin as iPad is.
+		+ Cables for LED's power and display (HDMI) are annoying.
-3. You have a Raspberry PI or Nvidia Jetson, on which placed embedded a small screen: this makes the who system portable.
+3. You have a Raspberry PI or Nvidia Jetson, on which placed embedded a small screen.
+	+ Pros
+		+ Highly portable, especially if you also use wireless microphone.
+	+ Cons
+		+ Hologram size may be limited due to small screen size.

-I am currently using Option 1.
-No matter which one you choose, set the app as mentioned above, enable the talk mode, then the Holo mode, place the screen on the pyramid (or place the pyramid on your screen, should you use a heavy screen), and enjoy!
+(I am currently on Option 1.)
+No matter which one you choose, to enable the hologram, you should:

+1. configure the app as mentioned in [here](#settings),
+2. enable the talk mode,
+3. enable the Holo mode, and
+4. place the screen on the pyramid (or place the pyramid on your screen, should you use a heavy screen).
-(If you mirror the Live2D model via Safari on iPad, make sure to [make it shown (almost) full screen](https://www.ispringsolutions.com/blog/how-to-make-a-website-full-screen-on-the-ipad) on ipad manually.

 ## Live2D Model<a name="live2d-model"></a>